anandakmagar/health-insurance-app/README.md

 5. **policy-service:**
     - Create insurance policies
-    - Acceptance of quotes restricted to ADMIN
+    - Acceptance of quotes, only ADMIN allowed

 6. **notification-service:**
     - Send notifications, such as email, when a quote is accepted